Saravana601/M4-Assignments/EmployeeAddress/README.md

 To run the project, follow these steps:

 1. Clone this repository.
-2. Configure your MySQL database connection properties in the application.properties or application.yml file.
+2. Configure your MySQL database connection properties in the application.properties.
 3. Run the `EmployeeAddressApplication` class as the main entry point.

 ## Project Summary